Working with files homework help

-The whole process of file handling is rather complicated and this article cannot find the best way to allocate sufficient amount of space for all the processes.
+The whole process of file handling is rather complicated and this article cannot find the best way to allocate a sufficient amount of space for all the processes.
 Instead, we focus on the most crucial part which every programmer has to go through.
 That is loading files into python.
 Exclusively, we will focus on the loading of different files such as CSV, text files, Microsoft Excel files, and images.
-If you have any queries on ‘working with files’ topic, please feel free to contact us.
+If you have any queries on the 'working with files' topic, please feel free to contact us.

 In computing, a file is an object which stores data or other critical information.
 Examples of the files that will be discussed here are text files and CSV files because they are the ones that are most commonly used.

 A directory is a folder in your computer where all the files used in python are stored.
 It makes it easy for python to manage files as python can easily locate the files in the directory.
 However, if you have a python directory, it does not imply that the other files in the other folders cannot be retrieved, here you will have to type in the file path instead of the filename.
 But all in all, they achieve the desired result.

 Python’s os module provides us with the methods which we can use to manipulate the files.
 Examples are the getcwd (), which gets the current working directory, chdir () method that changes the current working directory, and listdir (), which reveals the files and folders in the current directory.